antirez/linenoise/README.markdown

 The result is a pollution of binaries without line editing support.

 So I spent more or less two hours doing a reality check resulting in this little library: is it *really* needed for a line editing library to be 20k lines of code?
 Apparently not, it is possibe to get a very small, zero configuration, trivial to embed library, that solves the problem.
-Smaller programs will just include this, supporing line editing out of the box.
+Smaller programs will just include this, supporting line editing out of the box.
 Larger programs may use this little library or just checking with configure if readline/libedit is available and resorting to linenoise if not.

 ## Terminals, in 2010.